 It’s generally said that every driver should bring their car in for a full service once a year or every 12,000 miles.
 A full service typically includes all the checks of an interim service, plus inspecting several other key components, such as:

-What is a full service on a car?
+What is a car full service?

 A full service will usually include everything that’s in the interim service plus extra checks and changes.
 It could include up to 80 checks on your car.
 A full service might include: Fuel filter replacement (for diesel cars) Air cleaner replacement.

-What is included in a full service?
+What is included in a full car service?

 How often should you get car maintenance?